-- Internal control related to the financial statements and compliance with the provisions of laws, regulations, contracts, and grant agreements, noncompliance with which could have a material effect on the financial statements in accordance with Government Auditing Standards. - 2.
+- 1. Internal control related to the financial statements and compliance with the provisions of laws, regulations, contracts, and grant agreements, noncompliance with which could have a material effect on the financial statements in accordance with Government Auditing Standards. - 2.
 Internal control related to major programs and an opinion (or disclaimer of opinion) on compliance with laws, regulations, and the provisions of contracts or grant agreements that could have a direct and material effect on each major program in accordance with (for federal awards prior to December 26, 2014) the Single Audit Act Amendments of 1996 and OMB Circular\A-133, Audits of States, Local Governments, and Non-Profit Organizations (or for federal awards after December 26, 2014) Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards 2 CFR 200 (Uniform Grant Guidance (UGG)) Subpart F.

 The Government Auditing Standards report on internal control over financial reporting and on compliance and other matters will include a paragraph that states that (1) the purpose of the report is solely to describe the scope of testing of internal control and compliance and the results of that testing, and not to provide an opinion on the effectiveness of the entity's internal control or on compliance, and (2) the report is an integral part of an audit performed in accordance with Government Auditing Standards in considering the entity's internal control and compliance.
-The (for federal awards prior to December 26, 2014) OMB Circular A-133, (or for federal awards after December 26, 2014) Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards 2 CFR 200 (Uniform Grant Guidance (UGG)) Subpart F report on internal control over compliance will include a paragraph that states that the purpose of the report on internal control over compliance is solely to describe the scope of testing of internal control over compliance and the results of that testing based on the requirements of the (for federal awards prior to December 26, 2014) OMB Circular A-133, (or for federal awards after December 26, 2014) Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards 2 CFR 200 (Uniform Grant Guidance (UGG)) Subpart F.
+The (for federal awards prior to December 26, 2014) OMB Circular A-133, (or for federal awards after December 26, 2014) Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards 2 CFR 200 (Uniform Grant Guidance (UGG)) Subpart F report on internal control over compliance is solely to describe the scope of testing of internal control over compliance and the results of that testing based on the requirements of the (for federal awards prior to December 26, 2014) Uniform Administrative Requirements, Cost Principles, and awards after December 26, 2014) Uniform Administrative Requirements, Cost Principles, and the (for federal awards prior to December 26, 2014) OMB Circular A-133, (or for federal awards after December 26, 2014) Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards 2 CFR 200 (Uniform Grant Guidance (UGG)) Subpart F.